dearopen/django-easy-scraper/README.md

 # Django Easy Scraper

-An standalone django app that can be used/intigrated with both django and no-django application easily. the scraping mechanism is fully based on `Regular Expression` but you can extends based on what you are familiar with very easily.
+An standalone django app that can be used/intigrated with both django and no-django application easily. the scraping mechanism is  on `Regular Expression` and `xpath` which is mean you can use what you are familiar with very easily.

 It requires to install python `requests` modules